Rell Integration

 Modules

-It should be noted that the built-in operations and queries all have matching interface in Javascript library.
+It would be best to remember that the built-in operations and queries all have a matching interface in the JavaScript library.

 import acc: .lib.ft3.account;